jellyterra/jellyterra/README.md

 But I hope my life to be fulfilling and my visions about technologies and society to become true.

 <a href="https://wakatime.com/@jellyterra"><img width="50%" src="https://github-readme-stats.vercel.app/api/wakatime?username=jellyterra&layout=compact&custom_title=Wakatime%20since%202024.03.10"/></a>

-### lost+found

-My first GitHub account was registered in 2017 for GitHub Pages.

-Writing about my past, is my way of making peace with self, comforting myself.

-[Here](https://www.jellyterra.com/#lostfound) are the ideas and repos I've **dropped** in the past.
-Most of them were just ideas and had not been fully implemented.

-And all the passion came back again since 2023, which means a lot to me.
-New domains, fantastic mates, inspiring future ... which is a rebirth, a new beginning.